Viknesh2006mm/SQL-Query-Generator/README.md

 This the project translate natural language to  Sql Language for machine that has known the particular language to implement for user they want the code of project like sql database methods projects.

-Run the project and it is shown the link of URL like Gradio.live page.
+click the RunAll the project and it is shown the link of URL like Gradio.live page.
 Connect to touch the link and displays the project solution.then i ask some natural  language to the next  to generate sql object box it  was give me one some sql language for database creation.